stg-tud/MUBench/README.md

 # MUBench

-An automated benchmark for API-misuse detectors.
+MUBench (pronounced "Moo Bench") is an automated benchmark for API-misuse detectors.

 Please feel free to [contact Sven Amann](http://www.stg.tu-darmstadt.de/staff/sven_amann), if you have any questions.